 Our in-house bindery and finishing options provide the necessary frame and finish to turn your printing project into a polished marketing product.
 We bring our commitment to quality and detail into every aspect of the finishing process, no matter the size or complexity of the project.
-With our high-speed equipment and skilled technicians, we strive to exceed your expectations by delivering a beautiful finished product in the shortest possible timeframe.
+With our high-speed equipment and skilled technicians, we strive to exceed your expectations by delivering a completely finished product in the shortest possible timeframe.

-This method secures leaves or sections of a book with wire staples.
+This method secures leaves, or sections of a book, with wire staples.
 It's one of the strongest forms of construction, frequently used to bind textbooks and thick periodicals.

 Individual sheets are stapled together at the corner.
 This can be done in-line as part of the digital production process or as a separate function.

 A wire or plastic coil is threaded through holes in multiple sheets of paper to bind them together.
 This method is typically used for notebooks, wall calendars and reports.

 A set of holes is drilled into a stack of sheets to enable them to be inserted into three-ring or post binders.
 This technique is typically used for notebooks, presentations, financial reports, manuals or other publications that require frequent updates.